elopio/docs/source/includes/_simplifiedAPI.md

 #### **Returns:**

-* Reporting history, keyed by universe or market ID.
+* Reporting history, keyed by Universe or Market ID.
 Each report is of type <a href="#Report">Report</a>.
 (Object)

 ### augur.reporting.getReportingSummary(p, callback) &rarr; {Object}

-Returns the number of markets in various reporting phases, including “DESIGNATED_REPORTING”, “FIRST_REPORTING”, “LAST_REPORTING”, “AWAITING_FINALIZATION” (when a market has been reported on and is in a dispute phase), “FORKING” (for the market that has forked), “AWAITING_FORK_MIGRATION” (for markets that are waiting for a forked market to resolve), and “FINALIZED”.
+Returns the number of Markets in various reporting phases, including “DESIGNATED_REPORTING”, “FIRST_REPORTING”, “LAST_REPORTING”, “AWAITING_FINALIZATION” (when a Market has been reported on and is in a dispute phase), “FORKING” (for the Market that has forked), “AWAITING_FORK_MIGRATION” (for Markets that are waiting for a forked Market to resolve), and “FINALIZED”.

 Note: This function requires an [Augur Node connection](#connect-to-an-augur-node).